 How should an angler buy one of your fly rods?

 If they’re a competitive angler or a guide, there’s a pro deal that you can get by filling out some paperwork (here).
-If you’re not, you can contact one of our retailers.
+If you’re not, you can contact .
 We’re not yet in New England.
 We’re trying to keep growth controllable.
 You also can buy a fly rod at Amazon.
 We want people to support our fly shops first and foremost.
 We feel the retail shops are still very important within the industry.

 Anything else people should know about the company?